-“The goal here is to make you feel bad and get you to back off so they don't have to break things off themselves," Greer explains.
-The tactic is designed to make you feel so bad about yourself and the relationship that you’ll call it quits and do the hard work for them.
-Our advice?
-Lose the low-life—and any guilty feelings you might have about dumping them.
+"The goal here is to make you feel bad and get you to back off, so they don't have to break things off themselves," Greer explains.
+This tactic is designed to make you feel so bad about yourself and the relationship that you’ll call it quits and do the hard work for them.
+So, do just that.
+Lose the loser—and any guilty feelings you might have about dumping them.

 13. There’s a change in how your partner spends money.

 If your S.O. starts splurging at the mall and that's totally out of character for them, they might be dealing with some emotions or stressors they’re not telling you about.
 Even if it's unrelated to you and your relationship—like the loss of a job or a bad investment—not sharing the reason behind their impromptu shopping sprees could mean that your partner doesn't feel comfortable telling you the truth.
 Not a great sign.